album-app/album-workshop/src/pages/catalogs.md

 ---
 slug: "/catalogs"
-description: ""
+title: "List of catalogs"
 ---

-This is a curated list of public catalogs. album catalogs can be hosted anywhere, remotely and locally , therefore it is not possible to list all existing album catalogs.
+This is a curated list of public catalogs.
+Please contact us to add yours to the list.

+Follow [this guide](run_solution_from_catalog) to learn how to benefit from Album catalogs and access their solutions.